 This manual contains various pictograms to show which dangers or risks may occur.
-Your machine is also provided with several pictograms, see Safety signs.
+Your machine is also provided with several pictograms, see Safety signs on page 10.
 Below you will find an overview of the pictograms used in this manual, what they mean, what they refer to or what they warn you for.